-OIPA was founded in 1981 by Milly Shär Manzoli and belongs to the Union for the Abolition of Vivisection.
+The organization was founded in Switzerland in 1981 by Mrs. Milly Shär Manzoli and belongs to the Union for the Abolition of Vivisection.

 The activities of OIPA are based exclusively on non-violence and non-infringement of individual personal liberty.

 The primary aim of OIPA is the abolishment of vivisection in every country throughout the world.

 For the scientific area, OIPA can count on the collaboration of specialists working in the medical and research area, LIMAV- International Doctors.